 The park is situated in the low country dry zone.
 The climate of the area is influenced by the northeast monsoon from October to February, which is followed by a dry season lasting from May to September (IUCN & CEA, 2006).
 The mean annual rainfall of the area is 1,650 mm (IUCN & CEA, 2006).
 The mean annual temperature is 27 ℃ (IUCN & CEA, 2006).

-The flood plains and its immediate surroundings are presently used for paddy cultivation, clay mining for brick making, livestock breeding and grazing, cane harvesting, and vegetable and tobacco cultivation (IUCN & CEA, 2006).
-To minimize human-elephant conflict, an electric fenced has been constructed around the park.
+Presently, the flood plains and its immediate surroundings are used for paddy cultivation, clay mining for brick making, livestock breeding and grazing, cane harvesting, and vegetable and tobacco cultivation (IUCN & CEA, 2006).
+To minimize human-elephant conflict, an electric fence was constructed around the park.

 References